katriendg/aio-cert-manager/docs/aio-certificate-management.md

 ### Single Root CA

 With single Root CA approach a new Root CA is created for each cluster (either self signed or with a PKI infrastructure) and this Root CA is used for issuing server certificates by `cert-manager`.
-In order for the certificates issues by `cert-manager` to be trusted by clients a trust bundle needs to be created and signed by the Root CA and distributed to the clients.
+For the certificates issued by `cert-manager` to be trusted by clients, a trust bundle needs to be created, containing the public portion of the Root CA and distributed to the clients.

 This is the approach also used within the AIO quick starts, where a self signed Root CA and trust bundles are created with a script on the device the cluster is and applied to the cluster.